 - I Share, Like, Retweet, Favorite and mention links I find interesting or relevant to the reporting I’m doing.
 I don’t agree with all of them.
 Don’t read into it.
 Instead, read — and read into — what I write on this blog.

 - I “Like” and participate in forums (especially on Facebook) with definite ideological predispositions.
 By Liking or Subscribing to them, I do not endorse the viewpoints of the members.
-I participate in these forums because that’s where my sources are already sharing information.
+I participate in these forums because that’s where people are already sharing information.
 I comment and post in those forums in a way I can defend on ethical and professional grounds, as I would in any public space.

 I’m committed to give every source a fair shake — but my first obligation is to the public.
 I hold frequent off-the-record conversations with sources.
 For both my source’s sake and mine, I’m usually happy to do so.